Skip to main content

 It is best to have a bank account with an EFTPOS card so you can access small sums of money as needed.

 Student visas holders will automatically receive permission to work with their visa grant.
-Please note that you will NOT be able to work in Australian until you have started your course of study.
+Please note that you will NOT be able to work in Australia until you have started your course of study.

 Your education provider needs to confirm your study commencement on PRISMS before you can commence employment.
 If you are intending to get a job, please check with the Registrar that your study commencement has been confirmed.